tymyrddin/blue-pdata/source/docs/browsing/browsers.md

-# Secure browsers that protect your privacy
+# Use a secure browser that protects your privacy

 * [Brave](https://brave.com/) is fast, secure, and privacy-focused by default.
 It has a built-in ad blocker and browser fingerprinting protection, while also giving you access to numerous add-ons and extensions.
 [Brave opposes FLoC](https://brave.com/why-brave-disables-floc/)